 Each clinic is different, and it also depends on the patient.
 But generally, your midwife will conduct a full physical exam, including the pelvic and breast exam.
 You will also give blood and urine samples for tests for various things.
 Additionally, you will spend some time talking to your doctor about your pregnancy and expectations.
 There will be a lot of time to ask all your questions.
 So make sure you go in prepared.

 Ultrasounds are not usually done until later in the first trimester.
 However, this depends on the condition of the woman.
-If your pregnancy is a high risk, your doctor may schedule an ultrasound sooner to check if the baby is progressing well.
+If your pregnancy is a high risk, your doctor may schedule an early pregnancy scan to check if the baby is progressing well.
 At six weeks, you may be able to hear your child’s heartbeat.
 However, it is more apparent at or after ten weeks.

 Let us look at some of the questions your doctor may ask you during this visit;